struppigel/WisdomForHedgehogs/docs/About me.md

 ![Me hanging upside down from a tree](sharbeutz.jpg)

+# Job

-I have been working as a Malware Analyst for GDATA CyberDefense AG from January 2015 to October 2022.
+I started working as Malware Analyst for GDATA CyberDefense AG in January 2015.
+My main tasks were writing of detection signatures for GDATA's antivirus products as well as taking care of customer submissions.

-Half of my work time was devoted to the creation of detection signatures for GDATA antivirus products.
-The other half I worked for the Public Relations department which included providing technical background checks for articles and statements, talks, webinars, interviews and writing blog articles for GDATA Techblog.

-Since November 2015 I am Lead Engineer for a small team.
-Our main responsibility is the improvement of detection and prevention technologies for GDATA's mEDR product.
+From 2022 until March 2024 I was Lead Engineer for the Protection Engineering team and responsible to improve detection and prevention technologies for GDATA's mEDR product.

-I am part of the [Ransomware Hunting Team](https://en.wikipedia.org/wiki/The_Ransomware_Hunting_Team).
+Since March 2024 I am Principal Malware Researcher at GDATA.
+I create internal trainings, assist the PR team with technical knowledge, create infrastructure and tools for hunting new malware and monitoring threats, assist others in blog article creation and write articles myself.

+# Ransomware Hunting Team

+I was part of the [Ransomware Hunting Team](https://en.wikipedia.org/wiki/The_Ransomware_Hunting_Team) and contributed mainly with by hunting new ransomware families and finding new variants for known families, e.g., I provided ca 80% of the STOP/DJVU ransomware samples.
+I also wrote a [STOP/DJVU vaccine](https://github.com/struppigel/STOP-DJVU-Ransomware-Vaccine) based on the analysis of John Parol.